rolinmb/option-chain/README.md

+Do not use this program for financial advice, I am not responsible for any financial decisions you may make from the output of this program.
+I wrote this code purely as a learning experience and am uploading it here soley for others to learn about the design of a system like this.

+To attest to my unwillingness to give financial advice, the program will not currently work for the provided CHAIN_BASE_URL in dummy_util.py.
+If you want to make this program run, you will have to refactor the methods to scrape HTML from a different option chain data source; or actually pay for an option chain data API such as [Tradier](https://tradier.com/).
+I initially wrote this program to use the Tradier demo API but I guess I was making too many calls for a demo account...
+So if you don't pay for an API/data provider you'll have to keep jumping around sources like so.

-NOTE: This program expects the following folders to exist in the same directory as main.py:
+NOTE: This program expects the following folders & subfolders to exist in the same directory as main.py:
 - /csv_outputs
     - chains
     - ohlc